33 products

 Winemaker Description

 Brilliant pale green with a fresh, vibrant nose displaying aromas of lemon, granny smith apple and some perfume and floral notes.
 Hills & Valley Riesling is fresh and crisp with a palate full of lemon, lime and apple flavors.
-The wine has a touch of sweetness balanced with nice acidity providing both length and structure to the soft finish.
+The wine has a touch of sweetness balanced with pleasant acidity providing both length and structure to the soft finish.

 Great with Indian food or anything with a hint of spice.
-Winemaker Description.

 Winemaker Description